Birdchain/whitepaper-business/README.md

 In the first release the requirements that build up the foundation of the application were included, together with the most highly prioritized requirements and their dependencies.

 # Unexpected Messages a.k.a.
 Promotional messages

-Architecture, performance management, and capacity planning of applications depends on the ability to model these distributed applications at design time as well as during normal operations.
-This paper specifies overall description and some details on the functional requirements of performance and architecture modeling of the Birdchain Network.
-These specifications include the need to model transactions consisting of multiple, nested, synchronous and concurrent client-server interactions using tractable techniques and best practice.
-Example of application model with a centralized backend is presented based on the past experience and as a result of the current research.
-Suggestions for future work concludes the paper.

-Design planning of application architecture and performance becomes more demanding as the client / server paradigm is used in commercial enterprise applications now scales with the ability to decentralize the dataflow and implement cryptographically secured payment gateways based on battle tested blockchain technologies.
-Modelling of the distributed applications with a centralized core node is crucial for every new service before the development starts.
-This paper motivates the need for modeling capabilities for these applications, and specifies the functional requirements of performance modeling of commercial distributed-client / centralized-server applications based on available technology solutions and required centralized servers and databases.

 ## Definitions, acronyms, and abbreviations